How to Shine at an Interview

 - It is your task to convince the employer that YOU are the right person for the job!

 To show up on time, to be polite and interested and to be appropriately dressed are some of the factors guaranteeing a positive first impression.
 It is difficult to repair a poor first impression, especially when time is limited.
-A first employment interview seldom last longer than 30-45 minutes.
+A first employment interview seldom last longer than 30-45 minutes, but that of course varies from case to case.